fboulnois/ring-pkae-example/README.md

 `h2`, and `reqwest`.
 Writing PKAE functionality using `ring` avoids having to bring in a separate dependency.

+## Documentation

+The implementation is short and each function is documented, so the best documentation is the [code itself](src/main.rs).
+A browsable `rustdoc` version can also be created using `cargo rustdoc -- --document-private-items`.

 ## Building and running the code

 Type `cargo run`.
 If the code encrypts and decrypts the message successfully, it